 To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected] They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
 Just make sure you give them your full name, as stated in your passport, along with your chosen departure dates, return dates, and any other details you want to include.

-The minumum age for the trip is 18 years and the maximum is 39 years.
+The minimum age for the trip is 18 years and the maximum is 39 years.

-Singapore: Citizens of all countries not included in Level I or Level II Assessment lists are able to enter and remain in Singapore without a visa, for a period of up to 30 days.
-See online for more information.
-Citizens of the United Kingdom, Australia, Norway, South Korea, Switzerland, the USA, and all European Union nations are able to enter and remain in Singapore for a period of up to 90 days, visa-free.
+Singapore: Citizens of the United Kingdom, Australia, Norway, South Korea, Switzerland, the USA, and all European Union nations are able to enter and remain in Singapore for a period of up to 90 days, visa-free.

 Indonesia: Citizens of the UK, the USA, Ireland, Australia, South Africa, New Zealand and all other European Union nations are able to enter and remain in Indonesia without a visa, for a period of up to 30 days.
 Visa exemption in Indonesia is for purposes of tourism only.

 I’m Travelling With A Friend; Can We Be In The Same Room?